baasbox/docs/RestAPI/Admin/admin_users.rst

 **Returns**:

 -  Code 400: the X-BAASBOX-APPCODE contains an invalid application code
 -  Code 500: the servers cannot fulfill the request, an internal server error occurred
--  Code 400: an attempt of potential sql-injection attack has detected.
+-  Code 400: an attempt of potential sql-injection attack has been detected.
 Check the query string parameters
 -  Code 200: OK: Retrieve the list of all users but the default admin user

 Admin APIs to manage follow/unfollow
 ====================================